wilken311/bellreminder/README.md

 ![Product Name Screen Shot][product-screenshot]

-This project will remind you and make a sound every specific time.
+This bell app will remind you and make a sound every specific time (e.g., 20 minutes).
+It might help you in some cases, like standing every 20 minutes after a long set or setting a time limit for every task you do.

-Did you know that it is recommendable to do a stand up every 20min to

 ### Built With